On the operator homology of the Fourier algebra and its $cb$-multiplier completion: Introduction

 The operator homology \thefootnote of the Fourier algebra $A(G)$ of a locally compact group $G$ has been a topic of interest in abstract harmonic analysis since Ruan's seminal work \cite{Ru3}, where, among other things, he established the equivalence of amenability of $G$ and operator amenability of $A(G)$.
 From the perspective of Pontryagin duality, this result is the dual analogue of Johnson's celebrated equivalence of amenability of $G$ and (operator) amenability of $\LO$ \cite{John}.
 In much the same spirit, dual analogues of various homological properties of $\LO$ were established within the category of operator $A(G)$-modules, including the operator weak amenability of $A(G)$ \cite{Sp}, and the equivalence of discreteness of $G$ and relative operator biprojectivity of $A(G)$ \cite{Ar2,Wo}.

 Continuing in this spirit, Ruan and Xu (implicity) showed that $A(G)$ is relatively operator 1-projective whenever $G$ is an IN group (see also \cite{FLS}), and that $A(G)$ is relatively operator 1-flat whenever $G$ is inner amenable \cite{RX}.
-In this paper, we establish the converse of both of these results, and exhibit the first known class of groups for which $A(G)$ is not relatively $C$-flat for any $C\geq1$.
-Along the way, we show that inner amenability passes to closed subgroups, and answer an open question of Lau and Paterson \cite{LP1}.
+In this paper, we establish the converse of both of these results, and exhibit the first known class of groups -- including every connected non-amenable group -- for which $A(G)$ is not relatively operator $C$-flat for any $C\geq1$.
+Along the way, we show that inner amenability passes to closed subgroups, answer an open question of Lau and Paterson \cite{LP1}, and answer an open question of Anantharaman--Delaroche \cite[Problem 9.1]{Claire} on the equivalence of inner amenability and Property (W).

 The relative operator biflatness of $A(G)$ has been studied by Ruan and Xu \cite{RX} and Aristov, Runde, and Spronk \cite{ARS}, where it was shown (by different methods) that $A(G)$ is relatively operator biflat whenever $G$ is QSIN, meaning $\LO$ has a quasi-central bounded approximate identity (see \cite{ARS,LR,St2}).
 The approach of Aristov, Runde, and Spronk is via approximate indicators, where they show that $A(G)$ is relatively operator $C$-biflat whenever the diagonal subgroup $G_\Delta\leq G\times G$ has a bounded approximate indicator in $B(G\times G)$ of norm at most $C$.
 One of the main results of this paper establishes the converse when $C=1$, that is, $A(G)$ is relatively operator 1-biflat if and only if $G_\Delta$ has a contractive approximate indicator in $B(G\times G)$.
 Recalling that $A(G)$ is operator amenable precisely when $A(G\times G)$ has a bounded approximate diagonal \cite{Ru3}, we see that $A(G)$ is relatively operator 1-biflat precisely when $A(G\times G)$ has a contractive approximate diagonal in the \e{Fourier--Stieltjes algebra} $B(G\times G)$, a result which elucidates the relationship between operator amenability and relative operator biflatness for $A(G)$, and for completely contractive Banach algebras more generally.